|

 The Emaciated Immortal says

-this piece was written by Dong Tinglan in the latter half of the Tang dynasty.
+this piece was created by Dong Tinglan in the latter half of the Tang dynasty.
 It concerns (the following story:)

 Music